awesome548/LLMind/PROJECT-REPORT.md

    domain as a generality probe) is the named next thread after the study — which will also show *where* corpus poverty actually hurt designers, steering what gets collected.
+   **[OPEN, unchanged — and better mapped.]** The annotation now names corpus thinness per option (five "unprecedented" options identified in the gate run), so when expansion happens it can be targeted rather than indiscriminate.

 ---